kim-h-l/portfolio-sql/README.md

 ## **Exploring Stack Overflow Data with BigQuery**

 Welcome to my SQL portfolio!
 This section showcases my exploratory analysis of the Stack Overflow dataset using **Google BigQuery**.
-Since this dataset was new to me, I began with basic SQL queries to understand its structure before diving into more complex analyses.
+To familiarize myself with this dataset, I initiated basic SQL queries to understand its structure before progressing to more complex analyses.

 All referenced SQL queries can be found in my [GitHub repository](https://github.com/kim-h-l/portfolio-sql/tree/main/stackoverflow).